-- 1. Professional Development: Teacher Release Day/ Teacher X-Time (Non-Tutor): to pay regular status teachers to attend professional development related to the EL program.
-PD time is to be used to pay teachers to engage in new learning opportunities this item is NOT to be used to pay teachers for planning or analyzing data. - a.
+1. Professional Development: Teacher Release Day/Teacher X-Time (Non-Tutor): To pay regular status teachers to attend professional development related to the EL program.
+Teacher X-Time (Non-Tutor) is to be used to pay teachers to engage in EL program related professional development, including dELD and/or iELD planning or analyzing EL program data.

+This budget item can be used to pay teachers for planning or analyzing data.

+- a.
 Teacher Release Day: during the regular assignment - b.
 X-Time: outside of the regular assignment; fewer than ten (10) consecutive days - 2.
 Professional Expert (certificated): to pay for persons who provide Master Plan program-related professional development to improve the instructional program and increase the academic achievement of ELs.
 The person(s) must have extensive knowledge of second language acquisition and pedagogy and experience working with ELs.
 The assignment is to be temporary, unique, nonrecurring, or for a limited period of time.
 The person must be a current or retired district employee.